 In my work on globalization, I focus on how firms’ ownership linkages across space shape economic development.
-I have explored in particular, how firms’ outward linkages (e.g. outward foreign-direct investment or OFDI) shape economic development in their home regions.
+I have explored how firms’ outward linkages (e.g. outward foreign-direct investment or OFDI) shape economic development in their home regions.
 To this end I have found that OFDI can generate positive effects on home region income levels, but that this effect operates through elevating the wages of the most formally-educated workers.
 OFDI also appears to have bigger effects in cities that already have high average levels of economic development.
-This work has been published in the Journal of International Business Policy, Economic Geography, and Zeitschrift für Wirtschaftsgeographie.
-In this area, I am currently using network analysis of two recently acquired large-N datasets to examine how firms’ linkages shape regional economic development over long time periods and within the urban systems of several different countries.
+This work has been published in the Journal of International Business Policy, Economic Geography, and ZFW (the German Journal of Economic Geography).
+In this area, I am currently using network analysis of two large-N datasets of firms' ownership networks to examine how firms’ linkages shape economic development over long time periods and within the urban systems of several different countries.

 In prior work I have also looked at institutional practices in local subcultural “scenes” which have important feedback with the cultural industries.
 Using archival and interview methodologies, I find that the growth of scenes depends on the extent to which actors within them develop inclusive institutions, as well as robust networks with other actors.
 This work has been published in Geoforum.